Turkmenization: Marriage discrimination

 Ziyoda Ruzimova, an ethnic Uzbek woman who lived in Turkmenistan, married an ethnic Turkmen in 1994 and had four children.
 In order to attend public school, parents had to register the birth with the government.
 Ruzimova did not register her marriage or her children's births at the time.
 When she tried to get a marriage license in February 2006, she claimed that the government brought her and her children to the Shovat border post and turned her family over to Uzbek border guards.
-Ruzimova says her family had no money, although the border guards gave her 1,000 soum (USD $0.85).
+Ruzimova says her family had no money, although the border guards gave her 1,000 soum (US$0.85).
 "Then they called a taxi to take us [to my grandmother's home]."
 At the border the Uzbek guards kept her family on a grate where they slept.
 "For the children, they provided a piece of fabric; the children got a mattress, but I slept on the cement."

 Mahmud Tangriberganov, head of the Gozovot village council, expressed opposition to Turkmenistan's policies, saying, "These are our relatives; these are Uzbeks.
 And they say that because you are Uzbek, you must leave.
 Why didn't [the authorities] register their marriages, the births of their children?
 They could have asked them to pay fines and that way they could have kept the families together, but they didn't do that."